 “Introducing the Product Engagement Score” by Brian Crofts

-The product engagement score is a function of feature adoption, stickiness, and retention, and can be a valuable metric for measuring product performance.
+The product engagement score is a function of adoption, stickiness, and growth, and can be a valuable metric for measuring product performance.
 This single number provides actionable takeaways and allows you to dig into what needs improvement.

 “The SaaS Product Metrics Pyramid” by Shaun Juncal